-7. Chair Reports and Questions
+7. The Leader's and Chair's Reports and Questions

-- 7.1 A brief written report by each committee Chair covering their area of responsibility will be circulated with the agenda for each Council meeting. - 7.2 Any member may ask a Chair written or oral questions on: - (a) any matter included in a Chair's written report; or - (b) any matter in relation to which the Council has powers or duties or which affects the Council's area and which falls within the area of responsibility of the Chair's committee. - (c) No question should be put to the Chair if it relates exclusively to a ward, operational or resident matter that could have otherwise been resolved by reasonable use of the casework system. - 7.3 The period allowed for Chairs' reports, written and oral questions and answers will not exceed 60 minutes without the leave of the Mayor and such leave will only be granted in exceptional circumstances.
+- 7.1 A brief written report by each committee Chair and the Leader covering their area of responsibility will be circulated with the agenda for each Council meeting. - 7.2 Any member may ask a Chair or the Leader a written or oral questions on: - (a) any matter included in a Chair's or the Leader's written report; or - (b) any matter in relation to which the Council has powers or duties or which affects the Council's area and which falls within the area of responsibility of the Chair's committee. - (c) Questions to the Leader's report, should do not be a question that can be answered by a Committee Chair. - (d) No question should be put to the Chair or the Leader if it relates exclusively to a ward, operational or resident matter that could have otherwise been resolved by reasonable use of the casework system. - 7.3 The period allowed for the Leader's and Chairs' reports, written and oral questions and answers will not exceed 60 minutes without the leave of the Mayor and such leave will only be granted in exceptional circumstances.